xelemorf/epaper-weather-epd2in13b_V4/README.md

 - Display current weather (temperature, humidity, rain)
 - Display 24hours forecast
 - Display sunrise and sunset time
-- Display temperature and humidity from sensor (optional)
-- Log data into InfluxDB (optional)

 ## Usage

 ### Installation

-#### InfluxDB

-Optionally, install an InfluxDB (1.8 for 32bits RaspberryPi).

-You will need to create a Database (no credential used here).

-#### Grafana

-Optionally, install Grafana.

-Follow this [guide](https://grafana.com/tutorials/install-grafana-on-raspberry-pi/) from *Installation* part.
-Add a Datasource, select InfluxDB and put `http://localhost:8086`.

 #### OpenWeather